Xbox Series X vs Google Stadia: Is it time to stream?

-The Xbox 2 (code-named Project Scarlett) has finally been unveiled, with Microsoft listing some mighty impressive features of the upcoming console.
+The Xbox Series X (codenamed Project Scarlett) has finally been unveiled, with Microsoft listing some mighty impressive features of the upcoming console.

 There is a sense of uncertainty hanging over the next-gen Xbox though, with some accusing it of already being out of date 18 months prior to release.
 That’s due to Google Stadia, a new video game streaming service that lets you play video games in 4K on your smartphone, tablet, desktop or TV as long as you’ve got a strong enough internet connection.

 With many analysts predicting such a streaming service being the future for video games, is there any point in buying the Xbox Project Scarlett?

 Trusted Reviews has pulled together everything you need to know about the Xbox Series X and Google Stadia including specs, release dates, games and more.

 Xbox Series X (Xbox 2) vs Google Stadia release dates – When are they coming out?

 Microsoft has confirmed the Xbox Series X will arrive Holiday 2020, which translates to just before Christmas next year.
 That’s quite a wait for Microsoft’s next-gen console.